kunhwiko/concepts/cloud/kubernetes/B-components.md

    Otherwise by default, network plugins will attempt to deduce optimal MTU.
 ```

-### Container Runtime Interface (CRI)
+### CRI
 ---
-##### CRI
+##### Container Runtime Interface (CRI)
 ```
-a) Enables Kubernetes to support a general interface for various container runtimes.
-b) Kubelet interacts with custom implementations of CRI via gRPC to determine what the container runtime should do.
+CRI enables Kubernetes to support a general interface for various container runtimes.
+Kubelets will interact with custom implementations of CRI via gRPC to determine what the container runtime should do.
 ```